-In the experiment, which was completed by 243 undergraduate students from the University of Toronto, each subject faced 92 rounds of decision problems in which they chose between a safe option X and an uncertain option Y, and, if they desired, they could also choose to 'get more information' (GMI) about the value of option Y before selecting an option.
-In each of these decision problems the payoff from option X is always a $p \in \{0.25, 0.5\}$ , which is clearly displayed to the subject.
+In the experiment, which was completed by 243 undergraduate students from the University of Toronto, each subject faced 92 rounds of decision problems in which they chose between a safe option X and an uncertain option Y, and, if they desired, they could also choose to 'get more information' (GMI) about the payoff from option Y before selecting an option.

+In each of these decision problems the payoff from option X is always a $p \in \{0.25, 0.5\}$, which is clearly displayed to the subject.
 In the first 40 and last 40 decision problems p = 0.25, and in the middle 12 decision problems (decision problems 41 through 52) p = 0.5.
-The payoff of option Y is a $u(\omega) \in \{0, 1\}$ , which is not displayed.
-These payoffs are equivalent to the payoffs studied in the theory part of the paper, since if p subtracted from both payoffs one obtains the payoffs studied in the theory results.
-These payoffs are used for the experiment so that subjects do not need to worry about their choice in a decision problem resulting in negative payoffs.
+The payoff of option Y is a $u(\omega) \in \{0, 1\}$, which is not displayed.

 The payoffs of the options are measured in terms of percentage points.
-Subjects pick options to try to gradually increase their chance of winning a monetary prize at the end of the experiment.
-For example, if a subject always selects option Y, and in 50 decision rounds it has a payoff of 1, and the rest of the time it has a payoff of 0, then they have a 50% chance of winning the prize when the experiment ends.
+Subjects pick options to try to gradually increase their chance of winning a monetary prize at the end of the experiment.8 For example, if a subject always selects option Y, and in 50 decision rounds it has a payoff of 1, and the rest of the time it has a payoff of 0, then they have a 50% chance of winning the prize when the experiment ends.
 The prize the subject can win in the draw is either \$20, \$25, or \$30, depending on the subject's treatment group.